spicypixel/core-kit-js/README.md

 Spicy Pixel Core Kit for JavaScript
 ===================================
-This developer kit contains core modules for the Spicy Pixel JavaScript Framework.
+**What:** This developer kit contains core modules for the Spicy Pixel JavaScript Framework-- a foundation for building apps, libraries, and middleware.

+**Why:** Built-in APIs from Node.js and web browsers need a little love to be developer friendly.
+Some designs are archaic and the platforms have gaps that get filled by dozens of modules from different vendors.
+The goal of the Core Kit is to unify common dependencies under a modern framework.

+**How:** The kit wraps key modules from Node.js and other dependencies into more modern interfaces that favor object-oriented design principles and newer language features like asynchronous promises.

+The framework strives to provide abstractions that work in a variety of JavaScript environments, including web browsers and Node.js.
+In some cases, platform specific providers will specialize an interface to a given execution environment.

 Features
 --------